 Sneak Peek Into our Head Guide’s Fly Box

 Having the right flies can be crucial for your fishing trip so we’ve compiled a list of some of our favorite flies to use in the Highland rivers of Kaldakvísl and Tungnaá as well as the surrounding lakes and streams.
-These are just some of the flies we use and know to be effective but its always worth trying some of your own prefered patterns as well.
+These are just some of the flies we use and know to be effective but it’s always worth trying some of your own preferred patterns as well.